hlubenow/DungeonDraw/README.md

 ### DungeonDraw 2.0

-A small dungeon editor in Python/Tkinter for tabletop role-playing games like for example "Dungeons & Dragons".
+A small dungeon editor in Python/Tkinter for tabletop role-playing games like "Dungeons & Dragons".

 Draw your walls and doors on a grid.